Scattering using real-time path integrals: Computational considerations

 The size of the spatial intervals, $\delta x$, should be sufficiently small that the potential and initial wave free wave packet are approximately constant on the intervals.
-Figures 16 and 17 compare calculations where the potential is evaluated at the center or left endpoint of each interval for $\delta x=.01$.
-Figure 16 shows the real part of the wave function, where the sample points are at the left (dash-dot line) and the center (dashed line) of the interval.
-Figure 17 shows the imaginary part.
+Figure 9 compares calculations where the potential is evaluated at the center or left endpoint of each interval for $\delta x=0.01$.
+Figure 9 shows the real and imaginary parts of the wave function, where the sample points are at the left (dash-dot line) and the center (dashed line) of the interval.
 This tests whether the potential is locally constant on each interval.
 These graphs show a small shift in the overall phase of the wave function.
-Figures 18 and 19 repeat the calculations shown in Figures 16 and 17 by increasing the resolution by a factor of 2.
+Figure 10 repeats the calculations shown in Figure 9 by increasing the resolution by a factor of 2.
 These figures show a corresponding reduction in the difference between the two curves.
+The conclusion is that the calculations in figure 4 seem to be most sensitive to the choice of the position in each interval used to evaluate the potential.
+This sensitivity may be due to large slope near the edges of the Gaussian potential shown in figure 1.

 The goal of this work is to determine if these scattering wave functions can be used to calculate sharp-momentum transition matrix elements.
 Because the limits in the Trotter product formula are strong limits, the initial momentum was replaced by a narrow wave packet.
 To test the effect of the smearing, the sharp-momentum Born approximation is compared to the Born approximation where the initial sharp momentum state is replaced by a Gaussian delta function of width .25, which was used in the calculations above.